hunainm/DealerTrack.VehicleSales.Client/README.md

 2. If you have docker installed locally run the following commands, otherwise move to step 3.
   `docker build . -t vehiclesalesdashboard` -> `docker run -d -p 3000:80 vehiclesalesdashboard`
 3. If you donot have docker installed run `dotnet run` at root of project.
-3. Navigate to http://localhost:3000 and login/register via Auth0 to gain access to app.
+4. Navigate to http://localhost:3000 and login/register via Auth0 to gain access to app.
+5. Added spectral ops github action

 ![image](https://user-images.githubusercontent.com/5270403/122065425-ef2bba00-cdbf-11eb-9099-116b55188746.png)